scikit-learn-contrib/hiclass/README.md

 ## Contributing

-We are a small team on a mission to democratize hierarchical classification, and we'll take all the help we can get!
-If you'd like to get involved, here's information on [contribution guidelines and how to test the code locally](https://github.com/mirand863/hiclass/blob/main/CONTRIBUTING.md).
+We are a small team on a mission to democratize hierarchical classification, and we will take all the help we can get!
+If you would like to get involved, here is information on [contribution guidelines and how to test the code locally](https://github.com/mirand863/hiclass/blob/main/CONTRIBUTING.md).

+You can contribute in multiple ways, e.g., reporting bugs, writing or translating documentation, reviewing or refactoring code, requesting or implementing new features, etc.

 ## Getting the latest updates